Bone Marrow Transplantation vs Standard of Care in Patients With Severe Sickle Cell Disease (BMT CTN 1503)

 You CAN'T join if...

 - HLA typing prior to referral (consultation with HCT physician).
-However, if a subject has had HLA typing with accompanying documentation that relatives were not HLA typed and that a search of the unrelated donor registry was not performed the subject will be considered eligible.
+If a subject has had HLA typing with accompanying documentation that full siblings were not HLA typed and that a search of the unrelated donor registry was not performed the subject will be considered eligible.
 Documentation will be reviewed and adjudicated by the Protocol Officer or his/her designee.

 - Uncontrolled bacterial, viral or fungal infection in the 6 weeks before enrollment.